Koda-Pig/lisapottery-website/README.md

 ## Todo List

+- [] upload real content
 - [] properly size and configure <Image>'s
-- [] upload real content
-- [] smooth gallery animation when switching from last to first image
 - [] implement loader in gallery
 - [] add back to top button
-- [] add slide in animations to sections
+- [x] add slide in animations to sections
+- [] adjust header behavior on scroll down
+- [] smooth gallery animation when switching from last to first image